 The Moro Insurgency began in 1968, in Mindanao and the Sulu archipelago after the killing of Moro Commandos, the so-called Jabidah Massacre, by the Philippine Army following a plot to invade Sabah province in Malaysia.
 The Moro National Liberation Front (MNLF) captured a swath of territory in the mid-1970s.
-In an attempt to stem the violence, the constitution was reformed and Autonomous Region in Muslim Mindanao (ARMM) was created 1990 grapting a det volution of power to the provinces of Lanao del Sur, Maguindanao, Sulu and Tawi-Tawi.
-Following the establishment of the ARMM, the MNLE splintered into a range of smaller groups including Islamic factions such as the
+In an attempt to stem the violence, the constitution was reformed and Autonomous Region in Muslim Mindanao (ARMM) was created 1990 grapting adjustment of power to the provinces of Lanao del Sur, Maguindanao, Sulu and Tawi-Tawi.
+Following the establishment of the ARMM, the